Thuta-21/Generation-Clothings/README.md

-# Generation Clothing
+# 👕 Generation Clothing

-•	Built with React Vite and TypeScript
+-  Built with React, Vite, and TypeScript

-•	Authentication System, database and payment system
+-  Implemented authentication, database, and payment systems

-•	Design with SCSS
+-  Designed using SCSS

-•	Backend using BaaS like Firebase
+-  Backend powered by Firebase (BaaS)

-•	State Management using Redux Saga
+-  Managed state with Redux-Saga

-•	Payment with Stripe API
+-  Integrated Stripe API for secure payments